mpope9/beautiful-jekyll/_posts/2018-09-06-LockingAndroidUI.md

 }
 ```

-So to set a UI element to be disabled before, during, and after disabling the entire UI, we can create a locked element like this from an acivity:
+So to set a UI element to be disabled before, during, and after disabling the entire UI, we can create a locked element like this from an activity:
 ```
 @Override
 protected void onCreate(Bundle savedInstanceState) {